An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-\paragraph{Definition.} Let $\mu$ be a cell of $\Sigma_K$.
-We orient every good edge within $\mu$ to the right.
-We say that a point $u\in P_K(\mu)$ is {\it good} if it is adjacent to at least $g_\mu/10$ outgoing good edges.
+\paragraph{Definition.} Let $\mu$ be a full cell of $\Sigma_K$.
+We orient every good edge within $\mu$ from the left to the right.
+We say that a point $u\in P_K(\mu)$ is {\it good} if it is adjacent to at least $k_\mu/10$ outgoing good edges (where, as before, $k_\mu$ denotes $|P_K(\mu)|$).